ayisha92farishta/family_matters/README.md

 This is a simple :electron:  React application created using the PERN stack.
 In other words ProsgreSQL(for database), Express(for routes), React(front end) and Node js(backend).

+#### A little about the application

+It is a simple family orgnization application to help families to stay organized and in-sync.
+An user can open an account and then add as many family members as possible under that account.
+These accounts shall sharre all the public informations amongst themselves.
+For example if one user adds an event, all the other users gets the update on their events calender.
+Same goes for lists , contacts , recipes etc.

 #### How to get it started

 - To begin fork and clone the repo in your machine.